...from the Folks at DRI

 Tour the Mission of DRI!

 We are proud to share our story with you.
-Come join us the first or fourth Thursday of each month at 2:00 pm to experience our "Promise of Home" tours.
+Come join us the second or fourth Thursday of each month at 2:00 pm to experience our "Promise of Home" tours.
 These one hour tours give you a first-hand look at the mission of DRI.
 Tour slots are limited.
 Call 325-677-6815 to RSVP.

 Who We Are